Talkin' 'Bout Your Valuation

 Before you hit the funding trail, there’s a baseline set of questions to which you should absolutely have answers:

-How much capital do you really need to last you 18 months?
+How much capital do you need to last you 18 months?

 Will this amount easily allow you to hit milestones to raise your Series A?